What's inside an egg and how does its shape help it survive?

 - Four eggs of the same size (hopefully three will still be edible afterwards)!

-- 6 identical plastic bottle tops (the sort you get on squash bottles are ideal)
+- 6 identical plastic bottle tops (the sort you get on squash bottles are ideal but anything that provides six identical, strong, cylindrical shapes with a diameter narrower than the egg, ideally no more than about 2cm max., would work).

 - a protective sheet of some sort A4 size (a silicone baking sheet, plastic document wallet or similar)